 Join us to discover Dauphin Island, one of North America’s top spring migration destinations, on this spring bird migration tour.
 Of Alabama’s 455 bird species, 95% have been seen here.
 This is where migrants first see land after crossing the Gulf; a critical rest and rejuvenation stop.

-Marvel at the Neo-tropical migrants; 25 or more species of warblers, including Worm-eating, Swainson’s, Cape May, Kentucky, and Prothonotary; and see water, sea, and shorebirds, including Reddish Egret, Magnificent Frigatebird, Roseate Spoonbill, Tricolored Heron, and Snowy, Wilson's, and Piping Plovers.
+Spot Neo-tropical migrants; 25 or more species of warblers, including Worm-eating, Swainson’s, Cape May, Kentucky, and Prothonotary; and see water, sea, and shorebirds, including Reddish Egret, Magnificent Frigatebird, Roseate Spoonbill, Tricolored Heron, and Snowy, Semi-palmated, and Piping Plovers.

-Enjoy mouthwatering seafood and visit several prime birding spots, hand-picked by your local guide.
-Take a ferry to Fort Morgan for a history lesson, then cruise the Mobile-Tensaw Delta, aptly called America’s Amazon.
+Indulge on fresh seafood and visit several prime birding spots, hand-picked by your local guide.
+Explore the Mobile-Tensaw Delta, aptly called America’s Amazon, by small boat.
 We also take time to explore a rare pitcher plant bog and search for Swallow-tailed Kite.

 - Bird Dauphin Island’s migration hotspots, including Shell Mounds Park, The Goat Tree Reserve, Cadillac Square, the East End, Audubon Bird Sanctuary, and Airport Marsh